Online Testing at Home

 Achievement testing is available for students in grades K through 12.

-Online testing takes place April 6 through July 14.
+Online testing may be scheduled April 4 through July 29.

 Testing at home has become very popular, and with good reason.
 Parents appreciate the opportunity to test in the comfort of their own home and children often do better in a relaxed, familiar place.